mickfuzz/phd4/_posts/2021-12-19-3M-framework.md

 7 Evidence for assessing mastery of achievement
 8 Facilitating diagram and links/2 sentence descriptions of three supporting resources (embodying the research findings).
 9-10 References (we will be using Springer’s SocPsych Style – Page 16.
 It is based on APA7.)

+notes 31 12 21

+context - include pbl
+Have makecode as main focus of study / tools section - integrate with methodology part Mot sure on order or tensions and tools
+Findings main parts
+- game design patterns to help navigation - missions_
+- maps -
+- drama process as a reflective frame

  -->

 ## Intro  / Abstract